Even if you’re short of space, Making a Butterfly Garden in containers is possible with some of the most amazing hacks in this article!

-Butterflies visit a garden for two things: In search of food (nectar) which they get from butterfly friendly flowers and for host plants to lay their eggs.
-So if you are making a butterfly garden, ensure you grow both butterfly friendly flowers that are nectar rich and host plants, type of plants that caterpillars prefer to eat.
+Butterflies visit a garden for two things—nectar, which they get from flowers, and for host plants to lay their eggs.
+So if you are Making a Butterfly Garden, ensure you grow both butterfly-friendly flowers that are nectar-rich and host plants—ones that caterpillars prefer to eat.

 Making a Butterfly Garden in Containers

 Usually, butterfly prefers to flutter in a sunny location that is less windy.
-For a butterfly container garden choose a location that receives at least 6 hours of sunlight daily and remains less windy.
+Choose a location that receives at least 4-6 hours of sunlight daily and remains less windy.

 Grow nectar plants in containers to attract butterflies.
 Wildflowers and weeds and flowers of non-hybrid varieties are suitable.
-Also, choose plants that have long blooming season.
-Mums, yarrow, queen Anne’s lace, gaura, lantana, nemesia, zinnia, lavender, petunia, marigold, cosmos, verbena, butterfly weed, and pentas.
+Also, choose plants that have a long blooming season.

-Arrange plants that at a different height.
-A combination of low-growing flowers, tall shrubs and trailing plants would be great.
+Use planter pots of different sizes.
+A combination of low-growing flowers, tall shrubs, and trailing plants is sufficient.
 You can also apply the thriller-spiller-filler technique.

 Pollinators attract towards the areas where plants are planted densely and flowers appear in masses as they prefer to flutter from flower to flower.